BillyAyiera/News-Portal/README.md

 - PostgreSQL
 - Maven
 - Handlebars, CSS, Bootstrap.
-- Java , intellij IDEA
+- Java , Intellij IDEA

 ## Contributions and support.
 In case of any issues, bugs, or you would like to contribute or support, contact me via: